aruder77/espVent/README.md

 #### Over-the-air firmware updates

 The firmware supports over-the-air updates.
-Just send the following command via MQTT:

-topic: `cmnd/<client-id>/ota`

-payload: `url:<url-to-firmware.bin>,md5:<md5-hash-of-firmware.bin`

-The easiest way to send the ota command is via a mqtt command line tool, such as mosquitto_pub and mosquitto_sub:

-`mosquitto_pub -h mqtt-server.local -t cmnd/espVent/ota -m "url:http://192.168.178.20:8080/firmware.bin,md5:xy"`
+You need the the ota_update.py script to upload a new firmware version to the device over the air.

+ota_updater.py -l <mqttServer> -u <mqttUsername> -d <mqttPassword> -t "devices/" -i "espVent" .pio/build/nodemcu-32s/firmware.bin

 ## EspVent Hardware